alwaysloving/CogniRestore/README.md

 # CognitionCapturer - Graduation Project

-This repository contains the refactored and improved implementation of CognitionCapturer for my graduation project, originally based on the AAAI 2025 paper: "CognitionCapturer: Decoding Visual Stimuli from Human EEG Signals with Multimodal Information."
+This repository contains the refactored and improved implementation of CognitionCapturer for my graduation project, a multimodal EEG-based visual reconstruction system that uses diffusion models to decode and reconstruct visual images from human brain signals.
+The implementation is originally based on the AAAI 2025 paper: ["CognitionCapturer: Decoding Visual Stimuli from Human EEG Signals with Multimodal Information"](https://arxiv.org/pdf/2412.10489).

 ## Project Overview